 But what are the important parameters?
 We know that coral skeletons contain every trace element found in seawater, but the major components are calcium and bicarbonates (Borneman, 2001).
 If we test for these in reef aquarium water, we find that calcium and bicarbonates are depleted rather rapidly.
 This is because corals use these major elements to build their calcium carbonate skeletons.
 Tests have shown that most other trace elements in our aquariums are rarely depleted from their already elevated levels and there is simply no need to supplement them.

-If a calcium test indicates low calcium in the water, I simply mix the appropriate number of tablespoons of dry calcium chloride dihydrate (Dow’s Flakes – available at Home Depot and other sources) into a gallon or less of tank water in a bucket and add this solution to the sump after it dissolves.
-If an alkalinity test indicates low alkalinity, I add the appropriate number of tablespoons of Arm & Hammer Baking Soda dissolved into a bucket of tank water to take care of the bicarbonates.
+If a calcium test indicates low calcium in the water, I simply mix the appropriate number of tablespoons of dry calcium chloride dihydrate (Dow’s Flakes – available at Home Depot and other sources) into 2 cups or less of tank water and add this solution to the sump or high-flow area away from corals after it dissolves.
+If an alkalinity test indicates low alkalinity, I add the appropriate number of tablespoons of Arm & Hammer Baking Soda dissolved into a separate cup or two of tank water to take care of the bicarbonates.
 It’s important to mix calcium and baking soda solutions separately and add them separately.
 A handy online calculator created by JDieck to determine dosages of calcium, alkalinity and magnesium is available here.